icehawk/icehawk.github.io/Contents/guides/dependency-injection.md

 $iceHawk->handleRequest();
 ```

-Therefor we need to add the container object as a custructor parameter to the IceHawk config.
+Therefor we need to add the container object as a constructor parameter to the IceHawk config.
 Since the IceHawk config or its interface does
 not define a constructor, we don't have to care about overwriting a base constructor.

 The altered IceHawk config class  could then look like this: